Anthony01M/quiz-game/readme.md

 ## Usage

-1. Answer the multiple-choice questions by clicking on the options.
+1. Answer the single-choice questions by clicking on the options.
 2. The countdown timer will reset for each new question.
 3. At the end of the quiz, your score will be displayed.
 4. Enjoy the dynamic background color changes.